Last updated: 05 December 2023

 Head over to the Builder.

-Click + Conversation in the top right.
+Click + New workflow in the top right.
 Give your conversation a name and a description.

 For the trigger, let’s set up a placeholder trigger such as